PLANTING DAY in 2023 is Saturday, May 20. Find details here.

 In the spring of 2022, to raise awareness of the rollout of 988 in mid-July, we asked one of our most active and plant-savvy volunteers to spell out in flowers, at a sidewalk bed nearby, the new way to call/text the suicide and mental health crises hotline: 988.

-Many thanks to Megan Pease, a biology professor at Rock Valley College, for taking on this challenge.
-The 988 flower bed is half a mile east of Veterans Memorial Circle, on the south side of Auburn Street near the Cumberland Street intersection.
+Many thanks to Megan Pease, a biology professor at Rock Valley College, for taking on this challenge in 2022 and now again in 2023.
+Look for the 988 flower bed half a mile east of Veterans Memorial Circle, on the south side of Auburn Street near the Cumberland Street intersection.

 Join us in honoring our military veterans and their families